- 100 Years

 Q: I would like to play in a less competitive atmosphere.
 Are there any leagues that are for people just trying to have fun?

 Absolutely!
-Most of our leagues sports offer both A and B leagues.
+Most of our league sports offer both A and B leagues.
 The A leagues are our most competitive and play a 4 game regular season with the opportunity for playoffs for teams that qualify.
 B leagues offer a more relaxed, fun environment while maintaining a little competitive edge with an added 5th regular season game and no playoff opportunities.

 Q: How much does it cost to register a team for an IM league?
 What about tournaments and special events?